DarkAbhi/x3-device-tree/README.md

 # Leeco 1s - LineageOS 14.1
 ==============

-This branch is device for building of the LineageOS 14.1.
+This branch is device for building of the Android N ROM's for the Device

 ---